jkvc/twitter-scraper-lite/README.md

 # twitter-scraper-lite

-a super lightweight Twitter scraper
+A super lightweight Twitter scraper that scrapes the web frontend to get around the QPS limit.

 ## prerequisites

-to use this, you should be able to:
+to use this, you need to be able to:

 - write some python
 - inspect a webpage